b-etz/sky130_be_ip__lsxo/README.md

 | Abracon       | ABS06-32.768KHZ-6-1 | 6 pF    | 2.0 x 1.2mm SMD | $15.20       | https://www.digikey.com/short/080dd50r | https://mou.sr/3na9BJf | UNTESTED       | Low load capacitance (lower power) |

 As with most PCB systems, reflow has an impact on circuit reliability.
 For a crystal oscillator circuit, aggressive reflow temperatures may cause crystals to deviate from their specified tolerances.
 Always follow the reflow profiles specified by the crystal manufacturer for your chosen part in its datasheet.

+Refer to the Ports and Connections section for more details on load capacitor requirements.

 ### Startup Characteristics